puttyman/streamarrfs/README.md

 ## Setup instructions - Plex

 At the present this project only supports running as a docker image and on a amd64 architecture.
-PR is welcomed for any features.
+PRs are welcomed for any features and bug fixes.
 Given this project is at an experimental stage it is recommend to use a seperate plex server instance.

 ### Dependencies & Prerequisites
   - A plex account and able to generate a claim token at https://www.plex.tv/claim/ .